Not every mama-to-be will have a 7-week ultrasound — you might find that the first ultrasound of your pregnancy isn’t until around 12 weeks.

 What’s the purpose of an ultrasound at week 7?

-There are many different reasons why your healthcare provider might want you to have an ultrasound in week 7 of your pregnancy.
+There are many different reasons why your healthcare provider might want you to have an ultrasound in week 7 or week 8 of your pregnancy.

 Here are some possibilities: